-2. When in a relationship with a narcissist, be empathetic but call him out too
+2. Be empathetic but call him out too

 Related Reading: Exposing A Narcissist – What You Should Know

 Julia tried to be supportive of him.
 She celebrated his highs and let him lean on her when he was down and out.
 She truly felt for him.
-Yet day by day it became more about him and less about her, until one day she realized, from the coffee she drank to the movie they watched, to the bed they shared, all were his choices.
+Yet day by day, it became more about him and less about her, until one day she realized that from the coffee she drank to the movie they watched to the bed they shared, all were his choices.
 She realized she had to break free of this vicious circle or she would completely lose herself.

-Juhi Pandey says “Narcissists can be so self-absorbed that they will just forget that you too need love, admiration and appreciation.
+Juhi says, “Narcissists can be so self-absorbed that they just forget that you too need love, admiration, and appreciation.
 You would want these things, and if your needs are consistently unmet, the relationship becomes unhealthy.
 In such situations, it’s better to part ways.”

 4. He won’t take things lying down